RPLaine/openweather/README.md

 - [X] Fix correct precipitation volume
 - [X] Fix date postfix
 - [X] Fix nighttime icons
-  - [ ] Change iconsets according to sunset and sunrise
+  - [X] Change iconsets according to sunset and sunrise
 - [ ] Weather data does not update once it's loaded

+### Research possibilities

+* Study if useEffect can be triggered again after a certain time.
+  * If possible, flip setLoading and trigger useEffect simultaneously to fetch data again in some interval.
+* Alternatively, refresh the page once every ten minutes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>